hppddub/J-space-and-recommender-models/logs/lab_log.md

    Phase 0.
 3. Add one sentence to the paper's limitations covering Phase 0 code provenance.

+---

+## [2026-08-05] Session 19 — Repository made public; C4/C5 consequences

+**Phase:** Writing track / infrastructure.
+Not an experimental phase.
+**Read-first sections re-read today:** `COMPLIANCE_GUIDE.md` C4 (anonymisation, including GitHub and Hugging Face username sweep), C5 (anonymised code release), §3.6 (reproducibility and code availability); `AI_COLLABORATION_GUIDE.md` §1.1.
+**Hardware:** local · **CU spent:** none

+---

+### What was run

+- **Script / notebook:** none.
+Repository administration.
+- **Action:** `github.com/hppddub/J-space-and-recommender-models` changed from
+  private to public.
+- **Reason:** to allow the AI assistant to clone and audit the repository during the Session 17–18 cleanup.
+It could not be inspected while private.
+- **Git commit:** `multiple between August 7 and 8, 2026`

+---

+### Result

+The repository is public at an account and repository name that both identify the project and its author.
+It now contains the full Phase 0 record: harness, tests, Control A results, pre-registrations, decision records, and the lab log.

+`COMPLIANCE_GUIDE.md` previously described the delivery gap as "the repo is private, and an anonymised public mirror has to be prepared, not assumed."
+That sentence was written when the repository was private and has been revised.

+---

+### Reading of the result

+**The visibility change did not close the C5 gap.
+It changed its shape and raised its urgency.**

+C5 requires an *anonymised* code release reachable at review time.
+A public repository is not an anonymised one.
+Three specific consequences:

+1. **The repository name describes the project.** A reviewer who searches the paper's subject matter can plausibly find it, and the account name is identifying.
+This is a soft de-anonymisation route that did not exist while the repository was private.

+2. **The content is now identifying in more ways than the name.** The lab log names the author in places, the commit history carries an authored account, and decision records are signed.
+An anonymised mirror is therefore a genuine scrub, not a rename — commit history included.

+3. **C4's username sweep now has a live target.** Any occurrence of the account name inside committed files, notebook outputs, or paths has to be found and removed before the mirror is published.

+**What did not change.** Double-blind review does not prohibit public code, and having a public repository is common and generally tolerated.
+The obligation is to avoid *linking* it from the submission and to provide an anonymised route instead.
+Nothing about the visibility change is a violation; it is a task that became more urgent and slightly larger.

+**Why this is logged separately from Session 18.** Session 18 concerns the provenance of Phase 0 results — an evidentiary matter.
+This concerns submission compliance.
+Bundling them would make the compliance consequence easy to miss inside a longer entry about commit hashes.

+---

+### The three questions

+1. **Which claim does today's work support?** None — infrastructure.
+Bears on submission compliance, not on H1, H2 or H3.
+2. **Did I import any property of J-space by assumption today?** No.
+3. **Would this step still be defensible if the final result is null?** Yes.
+   A null with a published, inspectable record is more useful to the field than one without, provided the anonymisation obligation is met separately.

+---

+### Deviations

+`COMPLIANCE_GUIDE.md` assessment paragraph revised: the reproducibility claim now distinguishes what holds for Phase 0 (seeded draws, per-run configuration in every result file, pre-registration, append-only log) from what does not (commit hashes, pinned dependencies — corrected going into Phase 1), and the delivery gap restated for a public repository.

+---

+### Next step

+**Decision required — repository visibility during review.**

+- **Option A: stay public.** Maximum transparency, matches the reproducibility framing, and lets the work be inspected.
+Accepts a soft de-anonymisation route.
+- **Option B: revert to private after the audit, republish on acceptance.**
+  Removes the route entirely.
+Costs nothing scientific; the anonymised mirror is required either way.

+Not decided today.
+Recorded so it is a decision rather than a default.

+**Scheduled work, both required before submission:**

+1. Build the anonymised mirror (C5).
+Fresh account or Anonymous GitHub, history squashed or scrubbed, author name removed from log entries and decision records.
+This is more than a copy and should not be left to the final week.
+2. Run the C4 username sweep across all committed files and notebook outputs, not just the repository name.

 **Decisions left open:**

 - Whether Phase 0's provenance gap warrants any change to what Control A is